Friends of York Archaeological Trust

 From October to April every year YAT stages public lunchtime lectures, supported by the Friends of YAT, on various YAT-related activities.
 Held in the Central Methodist Church Hall on St Saviourgate, York, the lectures are free for all to attend and provide an interesting insight into recent YAT archaeology projects and offer an opportunity to catch up on Friends activities.
 Lectures start at 12.30pm, duration 30mins, with Q&A after.

-Hearthside stories: new research on food, cooking, and identity in the Age of Vikings by Dr Steven Ashby, Senior Lecturer, Department of Archaeology, University of York.
+Hearthside stories: new research on food, cooking, and identity in the Age of Vikings (7th December, 2016)

 Time and Tide (2nd November, 2016)